 1. Take a Cable Car Ride

-An iconic San Francisco experience and not to mention, will save your feet from a vacation length of walking.
-San Francisco is known for its practically vertical streets.
-You will feel like you’re hiking one minute and tumbling down a hill the next.
+Taking a cable car ride through the hilly streets is something you can only do in San Francisco!
+An iconic experience and not to mention, will save your feet from a vacation length of walking.
+San Francisco is known for its practically vertical streets, so you will feel like you’re hiking one minute and tumbling down a hill the next.

 2. Valencia Street Thrift Shopping